davidseah/davidseah.github.io/travels.md

 entries_layout: grid
 ---

-I am very lucky to be able to travel to many places around the world.
+I like taking pictures and is lucky enough to be able to travel to places around the world.
+I want to share my pictures and experience with you.